-When the \$70 in expenditures is multiplied by the 113,106 total numbers of visitors, a total sum of \$7,917,420 is realized.
+When the \$70 in expenditures is multiplied by the 113,106 visiting groups, total expenditures of \$7,917,420 is estimated in economic benefit to central Whidbey Island.
 That means that visitors spent almost 8 million dollars in the Reserve during their stay over the peak visitation period (in 1995 dollars when the study was completed).
 Economists explain that money spent directly at such places as hotel, restaurants, and shops are then further invested by the owners of these places.
 These industries or trades buy from and sell to each other and to industries in other regions.
 Therefore, the impact of the money is actually larger than 8 million.
 The general trade and services multiplier is 2.055 and when calculated, the total economic impact of dollars spent at the Reserve is 16.4 million.